eoscanada/eosc/README.md

 If you are still within the ERC-20 periods, you could register such keys on Ethereum, to be ported to mainnet.

-You can import externally generated private keys with `--import` to the `create` call.
+You can **import externally generated private keys** with `--import` to the `create` call.
+You will then be asked to paste your private key in an interactive prompt.
+The private key is **not shown** on screen during the import.
+You will get confirmation that it was properly imported when the corresponding public key is shown to you right after.

 ```
 $ eosc vault create --import -c "Imported key"